AloriumTechnology/XLR8Quadrature/README.md

 # XLR8 Quadrature Encoder Library
-Quadrature Encoder control for use with the Quadrature Xcelerator Block on an XLR8 or Sn\u014d board.
+Quadrature Encoder control for use with the Quadrature Xcelerator Block on an XLR8 or Sno board.

 **Features:**